hahahahaman/hahahahaman.github.io/blog/_posts/2016-02-25-sexual-assault.md

 Then (I will end at) two different links, the first is a summary of a paper, and the second is the paper.

-Now looking at this trail, what are these different works trying to prove?
-How did they prove their claims?
+Now looking at this trail, are these different works trying to prove something?
+Are they claiming something?
+If so, how did they go about convincing you, the reader?

 The Cosmopolitan article makes this statement :